fbpx

 Naltrexone

-MAT for opioid addiction has proved clinically effective in reducing opioid use and symptoms related to opioid use disorder.
-It’s also been proven effective in improving patient survival and increasing retention in treatment.
-It also help in improving birth outcomes among pregnant women living with substance use disorders.
+To summarize, MAT for opioid addiction has proven to be clinically effective in reducing opioid use and symptoms related to opioid use disorder.
+It’s also been proven effective in preventing relapse, decreasing overdose deaths and increasing retention in treatment.
+It also improves birth outcomes among pregnant women living with opioid use disorder.

 Orange County MAT Program for Alcohol